 The primary office space for GGG students is provided by the department of the Major Professor (as available) and for TA or GSR positions, by the student's employer on campus.
-A phone, fax, Xerox machine, and computer may or may not be available.
+A computer may or may not be available.
 The GGG also has been assigned 158 Hunt Hall as a group office and mailroom for our students.
 If you use this space as your office, be sure to be considerate of others and their need for space and to personally secure any valuables you have.